Venky0892/disaster_response_pipeline_project/README.md

 ### Project Motivation
 In this project, I applied my data engineering skills to analyze disaster data from [Figure Eight](https://appen.com/) to build a model for an API that classifies disaster messages.
+Machine Learning pipeline to distinguish messages sent during disaster events and the messages were sent to appropriate disaster relief agency.
+The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+Visualizations for just an overview of the data.

 ### File Descriptions
 app